Master of Public Administration (MPA) in Health Care Management

 Offered By: College of Humanities and Social Sciences

-Healthcare management is a dynamic and evolving field that brings together key responsibilities in patient care, family involvement and staff management.
-You can enhance your foundational knowledge and sharpen your skills in this area with a Master of Public Administration with an Emphasis in Health Care Management degree.
-At GCU, this master’s (MPA) in healthcare management degree emphasis program is offered by the College of Humanities and Social Sciences.
+Healthcare management is a dynamic and evolving field that brings together key responsibilities in patient care, facility advancement and staff management.1 As a future public health professional, you will be taught how to lead a department or facility with a clear vision of benefiting both patients and staff.
+Examine crucial competencies within administration in healthcare with the Master of Public Administration (MPA) with an Emphasis in Health Care Management degree program at Grand Canyon University.
+GCU’s healthcare management emphasis is offered by the College of Humanities and Social Sciences.

 Get More Information!